cober2019/Network-Automation/ProjectRouting/README.rst

 **Usages**
 ___________

-**Database Tool:**
+**Database Tool**

 View routing table from a local sqlite database.
-Username/Password entry is here or just skip credential input if your've previosly populated the  table.
+Credential entry is here or just skip credential input if your've previosly populated the  table.
 You can query the routing table useing the following permameters

                     + Protocol
                     + Prefix